pranaybinju/maps_blog/blogs/2018/js_this.md

 When JS is not executed in strict mode, it binds the function to the Object making the function call - this behaviour is called Implicit Binding.

 In the browser, the default binding for `this` is the `window` object.
-Check the example below
+Check the example below:

 ```javascript
 window.globalVar = 'I am a global';